kevin-orr/interviewQs/scala/README.md

 Becasuse we haven't declared the return type.
 <br>

-### Q. Show different ways to declare a function value that returns if an Int is even or not.<br>
+### Q. Show different ways to declare a function value that returns true if an Int is even and false if not.<br>

 ```scala
 // the first 4 explicitly include the return type